munificent/craftinginterpreters/book/chunks-of-bytecode.md

 simple, portable, and slow.
 On the other, native code is complex and platform-specific but fast.
 Bytecode sits in the middle.
 It retains the portability of a tree-walker -- we won't be getting our hands dirty with assembly code in this book.
-It trades in *some* simplicity to get a performance boost in return, though not as fast as going fully native.
+It sacrifices *some* simplicity to get a performance boost in return, though not as fast as going fully native.

 Structurally, bytecode resembles machine code.
 It's a dense, linear sequence of